If food waste was a country it would be the third largest producer of greenhouse gases (source: World Resource Institute). A pretty shocking fact.

 Not only does this have a dramatic impact on your catering spend it has an impact on the environment too.
-Cooked food cannot be salvaged for donation so it usually ends up in the compost or general waste bins, with the cost of disposal a further burden on the budget.
+Cooked food cannot be salvaged for donation.
+As a result it usually ends up in the compost or general waste bins, with the cost of disposal a further burden on the budget.

 Food waste is especially harmful when not disposed of properly.
-When food is sent to landfill it not only produces six tonnes of CO2 for every one tonne deposited it also produces methane, which is up to 23 times more potent as a greenhouse gas.
+When food is sent to landfill it not only produces six tonnes of CO2 for every one tonne deposited it also produces methane.
+This is up to 23 times more potent as a greenhouse gas.

-An average event will have to dispose of 1.6 tonnes of uneaten food with some large events dealing with up to eight tonnes.
+An average event will dispose of 1.6 tonnes of uneaten food with large events dealing with up to eight tonnes.
 This is over six tonnes of CO2 per event, up to 35 tonnes for a larger festival.

-But food waste is an issue that can be addressed head on.
-Grub Stub has been active in the industry for over five years and, with data collected from over 50 events, is in a unique position to understand the reasons why meals go uneaten; and how caterers and event managers can accurately estimate the number of meals to cook.
+The issue of food waste can be addressed head on.
+With data collected from over 50 events, Grub Stub is in a unique position to understand why meals go uneaten.
+Resulting in caterers and event managers being able to accurately estimate the number of meals to cook.

 To find out how Grub Stub can revolutionise your meal management, contact our team at email@example.com or on +(0)117 937 6367.